PantelisTass/PantelisTass.github.io/_teaching/2024-sfm-supo.md

 location: "Cambridge, United Kingdom"
 ---

-I supervised five thirdy year undergraduates in the Part II course 'Stochastic Financial Models'.
+I supervised five third year undergraduates in the Part II course 'Stochastic Financial Models'.
 I had the responsibility of discussing students' submissions to problem sets (can be found <a href = "https://www.dpmms.cam.ac.uk/study/II/FinancialModels/">here</a>) and more general questions regarding the material.
 <h3>Indicative syllabus</h3>
  <ul>
     <li><strong>Standing Assumptions and Notation</strong>